xdsswar/NiceTRayIcon/README.md

 # NiceTrayIcon
-A JavaFX 11 TrayIcon with the AWT SystemTray but uses the JavaFx ContextMenu and MenuItems, so you can use CSS styles.
+A JavaFX 11 NiceTrayIcon with the AWT SystemTray but uses the JavaFx ContextMenu and MenuItems, so you can use CSS styles.

 ![NiceTrayIcon](https://github.com/xdsswar/NiceTRayIcon/blob/main/tray.png)